TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/DataProcessing/LanguageMenuProcessor.rst

 language-menu data processor
 ============================

-..  versionadded:: 12.1
-    One can use the alias :typoscript:`language-menu` instead of the fully-qualified class name
-    :php:`\TYPO3\CMS\Frontend\DataProcessing\LanguageMenuProcessor`.

 The processor :php:`\TYPO3\CMS\Frontend\DataProcessing\LanguageMenuProcessor`,
 alias `language-menu`, generates a list of language menu items which can be assigned to the :typoscript:`FLUIDTEMPLATE` as a variable.